JMB-Scripts/Michaelis-Menten/README.md

 <img width="960" alt="image" src="https://github.com/user-attachments/assets/f9973e38-fea9-4a9a-891a-4ffda44d029d" />

-At the bottom of the plot you can see residuals (Exp values - Fit values) with a cone of +/- 10% from the fit value.
+At the bottom of the plot you can see residuals (Exp values - Fit values) with a color cone for values at +/- 10% from the fit value.

 5. Click LB plot to draw Lineweaver and Burk Plot to get the plot :